A 40-day Target boycott starts today. It couldn’t come at a worse time for the company - Local News 8

 “Black people spend upwards of $12 million dollars a day, and so we would expect some loyalty, some decency and some camaraderie,” Bryant said.

-Melissa Butler, the CEO of the Lip Bar, one of the largest Black-owned makeup companies carried in Target, told CNN that she was disappointed about Target’s DEI pullback.
+Melissa Butler, the CEO of the Lip Bar, one of the largest Black-owned makeup companies carried in Target, said on TikTok that she was disappointed about Target’s DEI pullback.
 But she worries that the boycott could hurt Black-owned businesses.

 “We don’t want these minority businesses to suffer or to be impacted negatively,” she said.

-Note: Correction: A previous version of this article misstated where Melissa Butler, the CEO of the Lip Bar, spoke about the Target boycott.
-It was posted on TikTok.